czheo/huobi-client-python/README.md

-NOTE: The API is prone to change.
+NOTE: This library is only tested under Python>=3.5.
+The API is prone to change.
 Stay tuned.

 # huobi-client-python
 ## Installation